RodRitter/S2S-API/README.md

 - `$ vagrant ssh` - This will ssh you into the Ubuntu server
 - `vagrant@machine:$ sudo service apache2 restart && sudo service s2s-api restart` - This will run the API server

+If you have port conflicts, you can change them in `VagrantFile`.
+Run `$ vagrant up --provision` to register port forwarding after that.
 ## Endpoints
 Documentation: http://localhost:5000/documentation
 API: http://localhost:5000/